FabianWe/goauth/README.md

+*A major restructure is going in, don't you just yet, this documentation is outdated*

 # goauth
 Package goauth provides convinient functions to authenticate users, encrypt their passwords and create and check login sessions (via tokens).